jonycheung/deadsimple-less-watch-compiler/README.md

 ```
 ####Example #1
 ```
-node less-watch-compiler.js less css
+node less-watch-compiler.js tests/less tests/css
 ```
-The above command will watch the `less` folder and compile the LESS CSS files into `css` folder as soon as they are added/updated.
+The above command will watch the `tests/less` folder and compile the LESS CSS files into `tests/css` folder as soon as they are added/updated.

 ####Example #2
 Setup `config.json` with default folders